rieckpil/talks/testing-spring-boot-applications-demystified/slides/content.md

 - contextCustomizer (`@MockitoBean`, `@MockBean`, `@DynamicPropertySource`, ...)

 ---
-## Identify Context Restarts
+## Identify Context Restarts - Visually

 ![](assets/context-caching-hints.png)

 ---

-## Investigate the Logs
+## Identify Context Restarts - with Logs

 ![](assets/context-caching-logs.png)

 ---

-## Spring Test Profiler
+## Identify Context Restarts - with Tools

 ![center](assets/spring-test-profiler-logo.png)

-A Spring Test utility that provides visualization and insights for Spring Test execution, with a focus on Spring context caching statistics.
+An [open-source Spring Test utility](https://github.com/PragmaTech-GmbH/spring-test-profiler) that provides visualization and insights for Spring Test execution, with a focus on Spring context caching statistics.

 **Overall goal**: Identify optimization opportunities in your Spring Test suite to speed up your builds and ship to production faster and with more confidence.